ajaytalanki/SteamReviewAnalyzer/README.md

 \[negative score, neutral score, positive score\].

 **Negative Score:**
 Definition: The negative score represents the degree or intensity of negative sentiment expressed in the text.
 It quantifies how negative or unfavorable the text is.
-Range:A higher negative score indicates a more negative sentiment, with the range being 0-1.
+Range: A higher negative score indicates a more negative sentiment, with the range being 0-1.

 **Neutral Score:**
 Definition: The neutral score indicates that the text does not express a strong positive or negative sentiment.
 It represents a lack of strong emotion or a balanced mix of positive and negative sentiments.
 Range: A higher netural score indicates neither a negative or positive sentiment, with the range being 0-1.

 **Positive Score:**
 Definition: The positive score represents the degree or intensity of positive sentiment expressed in the text.
 It quantifies how positive or favorable the text is.
 Range: A higher positive score indicates a more positive sentiment, with the range being 0-1.